chromeos/chromeos.dev/site/en/posts/io-2023-kiosk-apps.md

 Many of these fields and functions available in the Admin console are also accessible through the [Directory](https://developers.google.com/admin-sdk/directory/v1/guides) and [Telemetry APIs](https://developers.google.com/chrome/management/guides/telemetry_api).
 These APIs allow for automation of tasks and management outside of the Admin Console.

-## Creating a Kiosk app
+## Creating a kiosk app

 If you're creating a new kiosk app, you'll need to create a web app.

-This means you can take advantage of the web technologies and Chrome features that you may already be familiar with.The web is a powerful platform that gives you the opportunity to unlock experiences for your users, and we're continuing to invest heavily to bring more features.
+This means you can take advantage of the web technologies and Chrome features that you may already be familiar with.
+The web is a powerful platform that gives you the opportunity to unlock experiences for your users, and we're continuing to invest heavily to bring more features.

 The advanced web capabilities efforts, also known as project Fugu, will make it possible for you to build great web apps and therefore, kiosk apps, with more native platform capabilities.
 For example, you can use the [`Web USB API`](https://developer.chrome.com/en/articles/usb/) to communicate with USB devices, like a receipt printer.
 Or save a user's edits to a photo on the local device with the [`File System Access API`](https://developer.chrome.com/articles/file-system-access/).